mozilla-metrics/grouperfish/docs/installation.rst

 Prepare your installation
 -------------------------

-* Obtain a grouperfish tarball[*] and unpack it into a directory of your choice.
+* Obtain a grouperfish tarball [#]_ and unpack it into a directory of your choice.

     tar xzf grouperfish-0.1.tar
     cd grouperfish-0.1

 * Under ``config``, modify the ``elasticsearch.yml`` so that Grouperfish will be able to discover your cluster.
+  By default, the Grouperfish nodes will participate as full ElasticSearch nodes, so you do not need to have an existing cluster running.

 * In the ``hazelcast.xml``, have a look at ``<network>`` section.
   If your network does not support multicast based discovery, make changes